Skoda Karoq engines, drive and performance

 In normal driving conditions, the Karoq flows nicely from corner to corner and, despite its relatively large size, is easy to pilot through narrow city streets and tight turns.
 Push faster into corners and you’ll start to notice the body of the car roll, although never to the extent where it feels wayward or unsafe.

 Grip levels are about average for a car in this class, and – once you do run out of purchase – there’s just enough feel in the steering wheel to let you know the front of the car is beginning to run wide of the intended line.
-The Karoq’s off-roading credentials should be more than ok for the vast majority of customers, with hill-descent control and an off-road drive mode fitted as standard on 4x4 models.
+The Karoq’s off-roading credentials should be more than enough for the vast majority of customers, with hill-descent control and an off-road drive mode fitted as standard on 4x4 models.